 Building a freelance career requires multiple skills.
 One that’s often overlooked is how to manage your personal finances as a freelancer.
-Working for yourself has huge advantages, but it also means irregular income, complicated budgeting, taking care of accounting, taxes, health insurance, and retirement planning yourself.
-You’ll need to plan carefully and stay aware of your personal finances at all times if you want to keep up.
+Working for yourself has huge advantages.
+Nowadays, it usually means you can work remotely, which that alone is an enormous benefit for most people.
+The more challenging aspects of working remotely as a freelancer can include: irregular income, complicated budgeting, taking care of accounting, taxes, health insurance, freelance contracts, and retirement planning all by yourself.
+You’ll need to plan these things out carefully and stay aware of your personal finances at all times if you want to keep up.

-To make that a little easier, we’ve prepared seven personal finance tips that every freelancer should know.
+To make that a little easier, we’ve prepared seven budgeting and personal finance tips that every freelancer working remotely should know.
 This is personal finance for freelancers!

 Useful personal finance tips for freelancers

-Now that we’ve considered the unique challenges of managing personal finance for freelancers, let’s investigate seven excellent solutions.
+Now that we’ve considered the unique challenges of managing personal finance for freelancers, let’s investigate seven excellent money management solutions.

 - Start with a budget